rollyourown-xyz/ryo-website-content/content/rollyourown/projects/single_server_projects/ryo-jitsi/index.md

 - The [jigasi](https://github.com/jitsi/jigasi) SIP gateway
 - The [jibri](https://github.com/jitsi/jibri) broadcasting server

-In additiona to the components of the jitsi video conferencing system, the project deploys the [rollyourown.xyz coturn module](/rollyourown/project_modules/ryo-coturn/) to enable [NAT traversal](https://en.wikipedia.org/wiki/NAT_traversal) for conference participants and the [rollyourown.xyz service proxy module](/rollyourown/project_modules/ryo-service-proxy/) to provide TLS termination and certificate management.
+In additiona to the components of the jitsi video conferencing system, the project deploys the [rollyourown.xyz coturn module](/rollyourown/project_modules/ryo-coturn/) to enable [NAT traversal](https://en.wikipedia.org/wiki/NAT_traversal) for conference participants and the [rollyourown.xyz Ingress Proxy module](/rollyourown/project_modules/ryo-ingress-proxy/) to provide TLS termination and certificate management.

 {{< highlight "info" "Control node">}}
 A [control node](/rollyourown/projects/control_node/) without a graphical desktop UI is sufficient for this project, as the jitsi conferencing server is configurable only via command line.